The Tool Fallacy

 What Makes a System Different

 A tool does one thing.
 A system does many things that compound.
-Consider lead follow-up:

 Same starting point.
 Fundamentally different outcome.
 The tool improved one step.
 The system eliminated friction across the entire workflow.